 Ways to share

-Supporting Young People through COVID-19
+Supporting Young People Through Difficult Times

-However, there are many things you can do to help build a young person’s resilience, to enable them to get through difficult times ahead and in the process, develop skills and knowledge to bounce back from future difficult circumstances.
+There are many things you can do to help build a young person’s resilience, to enable them to get through difficult times ahead and in the process, develop skills and knowledge to bounce back from future difficult circumstances.

 So, how can you support your child to build resilience?

 Without our regular routines, it’s easy to neglect our health.
 Encourage your child to eat balanced meals including fruit and vegetables and drink plenty of water.
 You could even ask your child to pick a healthy meal from BBC good food or a recipe book to make together at home.

 It’s important your child gets fresh air and regular exercise.
 This could be a daily walk, run or cycle.
 If you have a garden, encourage your child to spend time outdoors.
 Even if you don’t have a garden, there’s plenty of free exercise routines for your child to do at home on YouTube and Instagram.

 A regular bedtime routine will help your child keep some level of normality and get their important eight hours of sleep a night.
 It will help them to remain energised and motivated, even at home.

 Good friendship is important for building resilience but without their usual clubs and activities, it may be hard for your child to communicate with their friends and they may be at risk of feeling lonely or isolated.

 However, there are so many different technologies available to keep in touch such as phone calls, texts, social media, video calls and conference calls.
 Ensure your child knows how to behave safely online and encourage them to speak to their friends regularly.